Finding the Main Point

 Activity: Black Out

-Working on a copy of one section from the article that you have chosen, eliminate the examples.
+Working on a copy of one section from the article that you are working on, eliminate the examples.
 Using a black pen or highlighter, cross out or cover over everything that is an example, whether it’s a complete paragraph, a sentence, or part of a sentence.
 Read what’s left, and write a brief description of the main point of that section.

 Identify Who Is Talking